zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 <!--https://www.seattletimes.com/seattle-news/times-watchdog/the-inside-story-of-mcas-how-boeings-737-max-system-gained-power-and-lost-safeguards/ -->

 ##### Algorithmic Bias

+Better: Exercise: Can try this [game](https://www.survivalofthebestfit.com) to learn more about bias in machine learning and algorithms.

-Teachers teach that algorithmic bias can result from multiple sources.
+Algorithmic bias can result from multiple sources.

 1. The algorithm may be programmed by someone who is biased thus inheriting their biased views.